 Two types of grants are eligible under the Indian CDBG program.
 Single-purpose grants provide funds for one or more single purpose projects which consist of an activity or set of activities designed to meet a specific community development need.
 This type of grant is awarded through competition with other single-purpose projects.
 Imminent threat grants alleviate an imminent threat to public health or safety that requires immediate resolution.
 This type of grant is awarded only after a HUD area office determines that such conditions exist and that funds are available for such grants (24 CFR section 1003.100).
+If the imminent threat grant was awarded pursuant to the Coronavirus Aid, Relief, and Economic Security Act (Pub.
+L. No. 116-136), please note the "Special Provisions for Indian CDBG -CARES Imminent Threat Grants" below.

-Implementing regulations are published at 24 CFR part 1003.
+Implementing regulations are published at 24 CFR Part 1003.

-Additional information about the Indian CDBG program is available at http://portal.hud.gov/hudportal/HUD?src=/program\offices/public\indian\housing.
+Additional information about the Indian CDBG program is available at http://portal.hud.gov/hudportal/HUD?src=/program_offices/public_indian_housing.